linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 ### Configure the Linode Provider

 Terraform can understand two types of configuration file: JSON and HashiCorp Configuration Language (HCL).
-This guide will use the HCL format, designated by the extension `.tf`.
+This guide used the HCL format, designated by the extension `.tf`.

-1. Open `linode-template.tf` in a text editor and add the below.
+1. Open `linode-template.tf` in a text editor and add the snippet displayed below.
 Fill in your Linode API key, public SSH key, and desired root password where indicated.

     {{< file "~/go_projects/bin/linode-template.tf" conf >}}
 provider "linode" {